 Introduction

-Organisations face an increasingly complex risk environment shaped by geopolitical instability, cyber threats, financial crime, regulatory developments, supply chain vulnerabilities, and emerging strategic risks.
-Traditional risk management approaches often rely heavily on historical information and internal assessments, limiting the ability to anticipate rapidly evolving external threats.
-Intelligence-led risk management provides a more proactive and informed approach by integrating structured intelligence processes into enterprise risk frameworks.
+Organisations operate in an environment characterised by geopolitical tensions, cyber threats, financial crime, regulatory complexity, and rapidly changing strategic risks.
+Traditional risk management approaches often focus on historical events and internal assessments, limiting the ability to anticipate emerging threats and respond proactively.

 Key Learning Outcomes